CptOfEvilMinions/Network_based_MITRE_ATTACK_matrix/_posts/techniques/masquerade/2019-02-01-domain_spoofing.md

 category: techniques
 theme: Masquerade
 Id: 28
-description: '[Domain Spoofing](https://www.barracuda.com/glossary/domain-spoofing), a common form of phishing, occurs when an attacker appears to use a company’s domain to impersonate a company or one of its employees.'
+description: 'Domain Spoofing a common form of phishing, occurs when an attacker appears to use a company’s domain to impersonate a company or one of its employees.'
 prevention: true
 detection: true
 permalink: 'techniques/masquerade/domain_spoofing'